tweedegolf/storage-abstraction/README.md

 Note that this does not work for S3 compatible services because the AWS SDK doesn't read the endpoint from environment variables.
 So for S3 compatible services setting a value for `endpoint` in the config is mandatory.

-Also `region` is mandatory but you don't have to pass this in the config as long as you have set the `AWS_REGION` environment variable.
+For S3 compatible services `region` is mandatory as well but you don't have to pass this in the config as long as you have set the `AWS_REGION` environment variable.
 Note that the names of the regions may differ from service to service.

 #### Google Cloud Storage